-Erin C. Blankenship-Sefczek, PhD
+Erin C. Blankenship-Sefczek, BA, MA, PhD

 Assistant Professor